 Designers Talk is a forum that has a really nice simple layout, and their forums are always buzzing with new threads.
 The forum has many categories that are split into a more less everything you can think of.
 They cover web 2.0, graphic design, flash, illustration, advertising, marketing, typography and much more.
 They also help in Flash designs, graphics, illustrations, CMS etc.

 Hashnode is a platform built and optimized for developers by developers.
 You can ask, answer, write a story, share and discover links here.
 Hashnode is like a mix of Stack Overflow and Quora.

 The website is arranged into what they call “Nodes”.
 Nodes are simply tags or subjects in which you can post a question or go and view or reply to the posts of other members.

-To build programs for Firefox, Mozilla Developer Network is the community to join.
+To build programs for Firefox, MDN Web Docs is the community to join.
 You can discover the latest updates, common bugs, and how to craft websites for mobile devices on the site.